Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/optimizers.rst

 ================================  =================================================================================
 Model                             Description
 ================================  =================================================================================
+:doxy:`SteepestDescent`           Follows the gradient in the direction of steepest descent with fixed step size.
+:doxy:`Adam`		          Optimizer for stochastic optimization.
+Uses long term averages of mean and variance
+				  of the gradient.
 :doxy:`BFGS`                      Broyden, Fletcher, Goldfarb, Shannon algorithm for unconstrained optimization.
 :doxy:`LBFGS`                     Limited Memory BFGS which optionally supports box constraints :doxy:`CG`                        Nonlinear conjugate gradients method.
-:doxy:`IRpropPlus` and variants   Resilient propagation, keeps its own adaptive step size for every variable
+:doxy:`Rprop`   		  Resilient propagation, keeps its own adaptive step size for every variable
                                   and updates it according to the direction of the gradient.
-The variants of the algorithm use different step size adaptation rules. :doxy:`IRpropPlus` is the prefered method of choice for nonlinear optimization.
 :doxy:`TrustRegionNewton`         Second order Method with superlinear convergence.
 It uses the hessian to compute
 				  the optimal point with a certain maximum distance.
 Does not require the hessian to be positive definite and its steps are often much cheaper to compute than cubic time.
-:doxy:`SteepestDescent`           Follows the gradient in the direction of steepest descent with fixed step size.

 ================================  =================================================================================

 Some examples of direct search methods:

 ================================  ========================================================================
 Model                             Description